 - 800 West Central Rd.

 - (847) 618-1000

-When compared to other hospitals and medical centers in the US, Northwest Community Hospital maintains an overall “B” score, ranking it in the 59 th percentile nationwide.
-The ranking is computed using public available information including the length of stay, patient satisfaction, medical professionals/patient communication and complications arising at the facility that might be the result of medical malpractice.
+When compared to other hospitals and medical centers in the US, Northwest Community Hospital maintains an overall “B” score, ranking it in the 59th percentile nationwide.
+The ranking is computed using publicly available information including the length of stay, patient satisfaction, medical professionals/patient communication and complications arising at the facility that might be the result of medical malpractice.

 Illinois State Designations

 Northwest Community Hospital maintains four specific Illinois state designations that include: